 by Mike Ratliff

-Ταῦτα ἐλάλησεν Ἰησοῦς καὶ ἐπάρας τοὺς ὀφθαλμοὺς αὐτοῦ εἰς τὸν οὐρανὸν εἶπεν· πάτερ, ἐλήλυθεν ἡ ὥρα· δόξασόν σου τὸν υἱόν, ἵνα ὁ υἱὸς δοξάσῃ σέ, καθὼς ἔδωκας αὐτῷ ἐξουσίαν πάσης σαρκός, ἵνα πᾶν ὃ δέδωκας αὐτῷ δώσῃ αὐτοῖς ζωὴν αἰώνιον.
-(John 17:1-2 NA27)
+1 Ταῦτα ἐλάλησεν Ἰησοῦς καὶ ἐπάρας τοὺς ὀφθαλμοὺς αὐτοῦ εἰς τὸν οὐρανὸν εἶπεν· πάτερ, ἐλήλυθεν ἡ ὥρα· δόξασόν σου τὸν υἱόν, ἵνα ὁ υἱὸς δοξάσῃ σέ, 2 καθὼς ἔδωκας αὐτῷ ἐξουσίαν πάσης σαρκός, ἵνα πᾶν ὃ δέδωκας αὐτῷ δώσῃ αὐτοῖς ζωὴν αἰώνιον.
+John 17:1-2 (NA28)

-Jesus said these things and having lifted up His eyes to Heaven said, “Father, the hour has come.
-Glorify your Son that the Son may glorify You, as You gave Him authority over all flesh that all You have given Him, He may give them eternal life.” (a personal translation of John 17:1-2 from the NA27 Greek text)
+1 Jesus said these things and having lifted up His eyes to Heaven said, “Father, the hour has come.
+Glorify your Son that the Son may glorify You, 2 as You gave Him authority over all flesh that all You have given Him, He may give them eternal life.”
+John 17:1-2 (translated from the NA28 Greek text)

 In John 17, we have the transition marking the end of Jesus’ earthly ministry and the beginning of His intercessory ministry for all believers (Hebrews 7:25).
 This has been called “The High Priestly Prayer,” however; it does summarize John’s entire Gospel.
 For instance, its principal themes include Jesus’ obedience to His Father, the glorification of His Father through His death and exaltation, the revelation of God in Jesus Christ, the choosing of the disciples out of the world, their unity modeled on the unity of the Father and the Son, and the believers final destiny in the presence of the Father and Son.
 There are three main sections to this prayer.
 In vv1-5, we have Jesus’ prayer for Himself.
 In vv 6-19, we have Jesus’ prayer for the apostles.
 In vv20-26 we have Jesus’ prayer for all New Testament believers who will form the Church.

-Ταῦτα ἐλάλησεν Ἰησοῦς καὶ ἐπάρας τοὺς ὀφθαλμοὺς αὐτοῦ εἰς τὸν οὐρανὸν εἶπεν· πάτερ, ἐλήλυθεν ἡ ὥρα· δόξασόν σου τὸν υἱόν, ἵνα ὁ υἱὸς δοξάσῃ σέ, καθὼς ἔδωκας αὐτῷ ἐξουσίαν πάσης σαρκός, ἵνα πᾶν ὃ δέδωκας αὐτῷ δώσῃ αὐτοῖς ζωὴν αἰώνιον. αὕτη δέ ἐστιν ἡ αἰώνιος ζωὴ ἵνα γινώσκωσιν σὲ τὸν μόνον ἀληθινὸν θεὸν καὶ ὃν ἀπέστειλας Ἰησοῦν Χριστόν. ἐγώ σε ἐδόξασα ἐπὶ τῆς γῆς τὸ ἔργον τελειώσας ὃ δέδωκάς μοι ἵνα ποιήσω· καὶ νῦν δόξασόν με σύ, πάτερ, παρὰ σεαυτῷ τῇ δόξῃ ᾗ εἶχον πρὸ τοῦ τὸν κόσμον εἶναι παρὰ σοί.
-(John 17:1-5 NA27)
+1 Ταῦτα ἐλάλησεν Ἰησοῦς καὶ ἐπάρας τοὺς ὀφθαλμοὺς αὐτοῦ εἰς τὸν οὐρανὸν εἶπεν· πάτερ, ἐλήλυθεν ἡ ὥρα· δόξασόν σου τὸν υἱόν, ἵνα ὁ υἱὸς δοξάσῃ σέ, 2 καθὼς ἔδωκας αὐτῷ ἐξουσίαν πάσης σαρκός, ἵνα πᾶν ὃ δέδωκας αὐτῷ δώσῃ αὐτοῖς ζωὴν αἰώνιον.
+3 αὕτη δέ ἐστιν ἡ αἰώνιος ζωὴ ἵνα γινώσκωσιν σὲ τὸν μόνον ἀληθινὸν θεὸν καὶ ὃν ἀπέστειλας Ἰησοῦν Χριστόν.
+4 ἐγώ σε ἐδόξασα ἐπὶ τῆς γῆς τὸ ἔργον τελειώσας ὃ δέδωκάς μοι ἵνα ποιήσω· 5 καὶ νῦν δόξασόν με σύ, πάτερ, παρὰ σεαυτῷ τῇ δόξῃ ᾗ εἶχον πρὸ τοῦ τὸν κόσμον εἶναι παρὰ σοί.
+John 17:1-5 (NA28)

-Jesus said these things and having lifted up His eyes to Heaven said, “Father, the hour has come.
-Glorify your Son that the Son may glorify You, as You gave Him authority over all flesh that all You have given Him, He may give them eternal life.
-And this is eternal life, that they may know You the only true God and He whom You sent, Jesus Christ.
-I glorified You on the earth, having finished the work which you have given me that I should do and now You glorify Me Father along with Yourself with the glory I had with You before the world existed.” (a personal translation of John 17:1-5 from the NA27 Greek text)
+1 Jesus said these things and having lifted up His eyes to Heaven said, “Father, the hour has come.
+Glorify your Son that the Son may glorify You, 2 as You gave Him authority over all flesh that all You have given Him, He may give them eternal life.
+3 And this is eternal life, that they may know You the only true God and He whom You sent, Jesus Christ.
+4 I glorified You on the earth, having finished the work which you have given me that I should do 5 and now You glorify Me Father along with Yourself with the glory I had with You before the world existed.”
+John 17:1-5 (translated from the NA28 Greek text)

 Jesus completed His work that He had been sent by the Father to do.
 All that remained as He prayed here was to go to the Cross and endure becoming sin so that those He came to save could be saved.
 The sins of those He came to save were imputed to His account on that cross.
 When God saves His people by Grace through faith, they are justified.
 That means He imputes Christ’s perfect Righteousness to their account and also imputes Christ’s perfect obedience to the Law as He walked this earth to them as well.
 Therefore, when the Father looks upon one who is in Christ, He sees both the righteousness of the Son and His perfect obedience.
 What a blessing!